 The Council must comply with a wide range of legislation and regulation in the course of its work.
-Since 2016/17 the issue of bonds on the London Stock Exchange (LSE) has placed an increased level of regulation around council finances in particular.
+Since 2016/17 the issue of bonds on the London Stock Exchange (LSE) has placed an increased level of regulation around council finances.
 Maintaining a credit rating, annually assessed, and compliance with the reporting and disclosure requirements of the LSE means an extra level of scrutiny is placed on the Council.

-Moody's (the credit rating agency) published their latest credit rating assessment of the Council in January 2022 maintaining a rating of 'A1 with a stable outlook', in line with the recent change to the UK's rating in October 2020 remaining one notch below the UK Government.
+Moody's (the credit rating agency) published their latest credit rating assessment of the Council in January 2022 maintaining a rating of 'A1 with a stable outlook', in line with the change to the UK's rating in October 2020 and remained one notch below the UK Government.
+Moody's most recently reviewed the UK sovereign rating on 21 October 2022, publishing a rating of 'Aa3 with a negative outlook'.
+Due to the relationship between UK and the Council ratings it meant that the Council rating was automatically updated to 'A1 with a negative outlook', one notch below UK Government.
+The Council had it's annual reassessment meeting in December and is currently awaiting the publication of the outcome.